An Eater’s Guide to Dining and Drinking in Las Vegas

 Welcome to Celebrity Chef Land

 Nowhere in the world can you find as many celebrity chefs in one compact space as in Las Vegas.
-More than 40 big-name chefs have hung their shingles at one of the resorts along the Strip, giving tourists who visit Sin City every year an ample variety of very good and very splashy places to dine.
+More than 40 big-name chefs have lent their skills — or at least their names — to resorts along the Strip, giving tourists who visit Sin City every year an ample variety of very good (and very splashy places) to dine.
+If you’re in the market for a fancy dinner, there’s sushi from Nobu Matsuhisa at Caesars Palace and Virgin Hotels.
+Grab Brittany loup de mer at the landmark French restaurant, Le Cirque at Bellagio Hotel and Casino.
+You can also go all-in with Mediterranean food and a pre-nightclub party scene at HaSalon at the Venetian Resort.
+See what all the table-side service is about at Carbone at Aria.

 Start on Eater Vegas’ Best Maps